Learn how travel insurance for US Residents may cover emergency dental treatment expenses abroad.

 Limits, terms, and conditions of overseas dental coverage vary depending on the plan you buy and your past dental history.
 The pain or injury must have occurred while you were on your trip.
 When you get a quote for travel insurance* coverage, you can compare the plans side-by-side to determine which one might be right for you.
 Pay attention to the medical coverage, as this applies to emergency dental treatments too.

-To streamline your experience seeking dental treatment abroad, we recommend signing up for FootprintID before your trip.
-This non-insurance service is a portable personal health record where your documents, prescriptions, test results, and emergency contacts are accessible in one place anywhere in the world.
-Whether you need to refill a prescription or to deal with a more serious injury, FootprintID expedites the process.
+To streamline your experience seeking dental treatment abroad, we recommend signing up for our Portable Health Records service before your trip.
+This non-insurance service allows documents, prescriptions, test results, and emergency contacts to be accessible in one place, anywhere in the world.
+Whether you need to refill a prescription or to deal with a more serious injury, this service can expedite the process.

 Travel insurance tip: To be reimbursed for costs incurred during overseas dental emergencies, your dental illness or injury must be confirmed in writing by your treating medical practitioner.
 You must get copies of all medical and dental records, reports and clinical notes before you leave the hospital or medical facility as well as original receipts to document your expenses so we may verify your claim.
 Coverage is limited to the amount shown in your plan wording.